sulabhkatila/BatMapper/README.md

 The core algorithm that translates raw audio into distance measurements.
 It runs concurrently for both audio channels and consists of several stages:

-- **IIR Bandpass Filter**: Isolates the specific frequencies of the emitted chirp, removing background noise.
+- **IIR Bandpass Filter** (Butterworth): Isolates the specific frequencies of the emitted chirp, removing background noise.
 - **Cross-Correlation**: Matches the filtered audio against the known chirp template to pinpoint exactly when the chirp was emitted and when echoes returned.
 - **Gaussian Smoothing & Peak Detection**: Smooths the correlation results and identifies local maxima (peaks), representing acoustic reflections (echoes).
 - **Distance Generation**: Calculates the distance to the reflecting surface using the time delay of the peaks and the speed of sound.